Let me tell you why you need to come to Brooklyn for a day during your next New York City visit with your kids:

 It’s less crowded than Times Square.
 It has abundant art and architecture.
 Restaurants are less expensive and more family friendly.
 It has historic neighborhoods full of families.

 DUMBO is one such neighborhood.
-Just across the river from lower Manhattan, its popular with local families as well as with visitors.
+Just across the river from Lower Manhattan, its popular with local families as well as with visitors.

 Here are the basics that you need to spend the day exploring with your kids.
 But a stroll around this evolving waterfront area will always turn up new gems.

-Brooklyn’s DUMBO Waterfront With Kids
+Your 1-Day Guide: Brooklyn’s DUMBO Waterfront With Kids

-Head To A Neightborhood Called DUMBO
+Head To A Neighborhood Called DUMBO

 DUMBO is short for Down Under the Manhattan Bridge Overpass, where most of this quickly changing neighborhood sits.